-This smoky, spicy Blackening Seasoning adds bold flavor to meats, fish, and veggies.
-Easy to make and store.
+This smoky, spicy Blackened Seasoning Recipe adds tons of flavor to meats, fish, and veggies.
+It’s easy to make and store.

 Image of the blackening seasoning in a container